tapsquare/tstime/README.md

 ## A very simple time profiling API.

 You probably don't need this code.
 You should probably be using Instruments to profile your app.
-For those occasions when you absolutely just have to figure out which function or method call is taking too long (and how long), TSTime can save you some, uh, time.
+For those occasions when you absolutely, postively *must* figure out which function or method call is taking too long (and how long), TSTime can save you some, uh, time.